nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ### Unauthorized User.
 What should i do?

-You can refer to the section on **Enabling the Mobile App Access** to enable your mobile app access.
+Refer to **Enable your Mobile App Access**.

 ### Authorization has been denied for this request.
 What should i do?

-You can refer to the section on **Enabling the Mobile App Access** to enable your mobile app access.
+Refer to **Enable your Mobile App Access**.

-### How do I enable my biometric authentication?
+### How to enable biometric authentication?

-You can refer to the section on Login using Touch ID/Fingerprint/Face ID to enable to biometric authentication.
+Refer to **Login using biometric authentication**.

-### Will SG Courts Mobile App have access to all my personal files in my phone?
+### Will SG Courts Mobile App have access to personal files on my phone?

-The SG Courts Mobile App requires your "Device ID" to tie your device to your eLitigation account as part of the verification process during logins.
-It is a common requirement for apps to request for certain permissions so as to facilitate transactions.
-Please be assured that the app does not access, read or store any of your personal files.
+The App does not access, read or store any of your personal files.
+It requires your “Device ID” to tie your device to your eLitigation account as part of the login verification process.

 ### Where can I get help?